Associate Director, Alumni Relations

 FT/PT: Full Time

-As a primary point of contact for alumni, the Associate Director will focus on (1) cultivating, training, and retaining a network of volunteers for various positions and leadership committees as well as developing effective collateral materials to guide and foster continued volunteer interaction and participation, (2) acting as a resource and a liaison for regional chapters and affiliation groups and their needs from diverse sources such as the Office of Alumni Relations, the University Advancement division, other university departments, vendors and other external entities, (3) developing and executing effective plans and timelines to establish, launch and sustain individual regional chapters and affiliation groups, (4) planning and producing successful regional, athletic, and admissions events from concept to post-mortem including, but not limited to, meetings, receptions, dinners, freshmen sendoffs, speaker’s series, and conferences within a given budget and in a fiscally responsible manner, (5) working in conjunction with the OAR team to develop and implement efficient and effective communication templates, content, and policies in order to maximize the department’s outreach to alumni.
+As a primary point of contact for alumni, the Associate Director will focus on (1) cultivating, training, and retaining a network of volunteers for various positions and leadership committees as well as developing effective collateral materials to guide and foster continued volunteer interaction and participation, (2) acting as a resource and a liaison for regional chapters and affiliation groups and their needs from diverse sources such as OAR, the Advancement division, other university departments, vendors, and other external entities, (3) developing and executing effective plans and timelines to establish, launch and sustain individual regional chapters and affiliation groups, (4) planning and producing successful international, regional, athletic, and admissions events from concept to post-mortem including, but not limited to, meetings, receptions, dinners, freshmen sendoffs, speaker’s series, and conferences within an given budget and in a fiscally responsible manner, and (5) working in conjunction with the OAR team to develop and implement efficient and effective communication templates, content, and policies to maximize the department’s outreach to alumni.

-The Associate Director must be able to represent the university and the OAR & TNF team in a professional, enthusiastic manner with a customer service and team focus.
-Public speaking ability is a key success factor for this position.
+The Associate Director must represent the university and the OAR team in a professional, enthusiastic manner with a customer service and team focus.
+The Associate Director must have the ability to speak to audiences of various sizes and in various settings and should be aware of and adaptable to accommodating cultural differences.
 Evening and weekend work required as needs dictate.
-Extensive domestic travel, some international travel, and a flexible schedule are required.
-Other duties as assigned including assisting at several general events throughout the year.
+Extensive domestic and international ground and air travel, and a flexible schedule are required.
+While the primary role of this position is to focus on international outreach, it will require some work with domestic chapters, affinity programming and other duties, as assigned, including assisting at several OAR events throughout the year.

 Bachelor’s degree required; Master’s degree a plus.
-A minimum of four to six (4-6) years of experience required in all aspects of planning and producing programming and events or in alumni relations; Experience working in higher education a plus; Expected to work with all colleges and corporate partnerships.
-Excellent event and volunteer management, organizational, communications (written and oral), interpersonal, public speaking, and computer skills (Microsoft Office Suite; Salesforce a plus); Detail oriented; High level of self-confidence and enthusiasm; Ability to be a self-starter; Strong customer service focus; Ability to interact professionally and diplomatically with alumni, volunteers, students, staff, faculty, vendors and external entities; And ability to work independently and in a team environment on several projects at a time.
+Four to six years of experience in all aspects of planning and producing programming and events or in alumni relations; Experience working in higher education a plus.
+Excellent management, organizational, communication (written and oral), interpersonal, public speaking, and computer skills; Detail oriented; High level of self-confidence and enthusiasm; Ability to be a self-starter; Strong customer service focus; Ability to interact professionally and diplomatically with alumni, volunteers, students, staff, faculty, vendors and external entities; Ability to work independently and in a team environment on several projects at a time; And, ability to travel for extended periods of time, domestically and internationally, including weekends.

 To be considered for this position please visit our web site and apply on line at the following link: Careers@Northeastern